🦉

 Conceptual illustration of meta-money supply

-To enable credit activity, some DeFi protocols “wrap” or tokenize MM1 assets from external systems into secondary-order stablecoins that do not embed yield, effectively transforming the original MM1 assets into a new M0² monetary base that supports a distinct M1² token liability structure.
-The underlying yield (float revenue) can then be redistributed into M2² or M3² deposits associated with the M1² stablecoin.
+To enable credit activity, some DeFi protocols “wrap” or tokenize yield-bearing MM1 assets from external systems into secondary-order stablecoins that do not embed yield, effectively transforming the original MM1 assets into a new M0² monetary base that supports a distinct M1² token liability structure.
+The underlying yield (float income) can then be redistributed into M2² or M3² deposits associated with the M1² stablecoin.
 Additionally, M2²/M3² deposits may themselves issue receipt tokens, forming an MM1² layer that can function as M0³ base reserves for M1³ stablecoins with their own M2³/M3³ deposit layers.
 This recursive structure can continue across additional layers, creating increasingly abstracted monetary hierarchies within DeFi.

 Although reserve-backed stablecoins operate under a full-reserve framework with limited native capacity for credit expansion compared to fractional-reserve banking, onchain composability reintroduces leverage through layered financial engineering.
 Through receipt tokens, onchain derivatives, rehypothecation, and recursive wrapping across protocols, DeFi infrastructure allows secondary and higher-order credit claims to emerge on top of fully reserved base assets.
 This allows effective credit supply in the system to expand, producing leverage dynamics that may resemble fractional-reserve systems.

 Naturally, these additional layers of financial engineering introduce significant structural complexity, leverage, and systemic risk.
-Because DeFi is composable, interoperable, and permissionless, instability in the meta layers can rapidly propagate downward into lower-order layers, especially if receipt and derivative tokens are used recursively as reserves or collateral for liabilities within M1/M2/M3.
-The scale of systemic and contagion risks from inter-protocol dependencies has been repeatedly documented throughout DeFi’s history, where impacts from incidents in higher-order layers propagated downward into lower-order ecosystems.
-For example:
+Because DeFi is composable, interoperable, and permissionless, instability in the meta layers can rapidly propagate downward, especially if receipt and derivative tokens are used recursively as reserves or collateral for liabilities within M1/M2/M3.

 • UST, Terra’s algorithmic stablecoin, depended heavily on reflexive arbitrage incentives and secondary market liquidity on exchanges to maintain peg stability.
 When confidence collapsed in May 2022, liquidity withdrawals drained UST pools and accelerated its collapse.
 While UST was not backed by other stablecoins, it was paired extensively with them across liquidity pools.
-This resulted in stress throughout the market, contributing to a temporary de-peg of USDT to ~$0.94 during the crisis.
+This resulted in stress throughout the market, contributing to a temporary de-peg of USDT to $0.94 during the crisis.
 Numerous other protocols, funds, and leveraged strategies that integrated with the Terra ecosystem also unraveled, resulting in more than $40 billion in combined market value being wiped out within days.

 • Stream Finance was a yieldcoin protocol that issued xUSD, a structured yieldcoin layered on top of underlying stablecoin liquidity and leveraged strategies.
-In November 2025, xUSD collapsed following revelations of ~$93 million in losses involving an external fund manager.
+In November 2025, xUSD collapsed following revelations of $93 million in losses involving an external fund manager.
 The disclosure triggered a rapid loss of confidence, freezing of protocol activity, depegging of xUSD, and cascading liquidations across DeFi.
 The contagion was particularly severe on chains where xUSD held dominant market share, such as Sonic network, where xUSD accounted for more than half of the local yieldcoin supply.
 This led to widespread user losses and ecosystem failures, including second-order stablecoins that were directly exposed and third-order protocols with indirect exposure to xUSD on Sonic.

 As composability and interoperability continue to deepen across DeFi, future stress events may exert direct redemption, liquidity, or confidence pressures on foundational stablecoin systems in ways not yet observed at scale.
 Because higher-order claims and receipt tokens are often layered recursively across protocols, instability at one level can transmit across integrated systems.
 Effective risk management therefore require monitoring ecosystems for both the core monetary aggregates and the broader meta-money supply to properly assess systemic exposure.